deansimcox/prec-front-end-foundation/README.md

  1. Install [node.js](https://nodejs.org/en/download/).
 Add to PATH if prompted.
  2. Install [Ruby](http://rubyinstaller.org/).
 Add to PATH if prompted.
  3. Install [Python](https://www.python.org/downloads/).
 Add to PATH if prompted.
- 4. If you don't not have visual studio installed, downlaod the free community version from [here](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx).
+ 4. If you don't not have visual studio installed, [download the free community version from here](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx).

 Now that you have all of the above:
  1. Open up a command prompt and type 'npm install -g bower'.